ucsb-cs148-w24/project-pj03-intelligrocery/team/AI_CODING.md

 #### Nadav
 * Used github copilot to look up errors rather than online as well as gather information about libraries
 * used github copilot to write tests
+* I found that using AI to learn about the libraries I was using was an efficient way to learn rather than parse through heavy documentation, and the tests were very efficient and time saving as well as modular so I could change them as I liked to test different functionalities which helped refine the app.
+* copilot was very useful and I could see it having a big impact on the project going forward